 There are probably few other digital marketing areas rife with more myths and scams than search engine optimization, SEO for short.
+Reading some of these “strategies” is like reading from Grimm’s Fairy Tales!
 From the day search engines finally debuted on the Internet, people tried to game them to get free traffic to their sites.
 It attracted no shortage of scam artists as well.

 As search engine technology has improved, primarily driven by Google, tricking the search engines has become nearly impossible.
 Unfortunately, the myths of how to do it and the scam artist promising “free traffic” and “page one listings on Google” persist.